eWaterCycle/getting-started/book/some_content/different_models.md

 # Different Models

 Here we will show you the different models that are available in eWaterCycle and what their needs and benefits are.
-**NOTE** the following notebooks are from their respective github pages and are not meant for this getting started guide specifically.
+**NOTE** the following notebooks are from their respective GitHub pages and are not meant for this getting started guide specifically.

 [comment]: <> (-------------------------------------------------------------------------)
 ## HBV